-How Microscopy Systems Work & How We Save You Time & MoneyHere are the advantages of our microscope leasing program:
+How Microscopy Works & How We Save You Time & MoneyHere are the advantages of our microscope leasing program:

-- Payments may be 100% tax deductible*, which makes our leases even more cost-effective
+- Payments may be 100% tax deductible*, which yields you significant cash-savings

 - Instrument downtime is decreased with our complete repair coverage

-- With the savings of our lease program, clients are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- With the capital saved through our program, labs are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)